-The gap and go strategy is when a stock gaps up from the previous days close price.
-If you’re looking to do gap trading successfully then the most common strategy is to use a pre market scanner and search for stocks that have volume in the premarket.
+The gap and go strategy is when a stock gaps up from the previous day’s close price.
+If you’re looking to do gap trading successfully, the most common strategy is to use a premarket scanner and search for stocks with volume in the premarket.
 This strategy is a very popular trading strategy among day traders.
-Every morning there’s a bunch of gapping stocks which hit the pre-market scanners.
-Traders from around the world are watching them like a hawk for potential trading opportunities.
-The video below goes into depth on gap trading and the most effective ways on how to trade gapping stocks correctly.
+Every morning, a bunch of gapping stocks hit the premarket scanners.
+Traders worldwide are watching them like a hawk for potential trading opportunities.